SarahU/sarahu.github.io/_posts/2021-06-14-coach-and-captain.md

 **Where would you use this?**

 Not all organisations would require or benefit from this set-up, but ours did.
-In smaller teams where the management aspect is less and the TTL is keen to code at least 50% of the time, a split would probably be a burden than a help.
+In smaller teams where the management aspect is less time-consuming, and the TTL is keen to code at least 50% of the time, a split would probably be a burden than a help.
 If the Team Lead is in the role to show technical prowess as well as manage process, they will clash with a Tech Lead.
 You'll also be in trouble if the Lead's do not get along or trust each other.
 Also if the team is quite small, your Tech Lead can probably handle Team Lead responsibilities with some training (if they don't have experience).
 In my opinion, development teams of 6 people or more, could certainly benefit from this set-up as the technical work demands attention and you're likely to have more associate to mid-level engineers than seniors in a larger team (in my experience, larger teams are lighter on seniors).
-Also if the technical work is very demanding, it's can be very difficult for a Technical Lead to keep up with Technical Strategy & code quality as well as maintain a high-level of engagement with each team member.
+Also, if the technical work is very demanding, it can be very difficult for a Technical Lead to keep up with Technical Strategy & code quality as well as maintain a high-level of engagement with each team member.
 It's also useful:
         - in difficult teams that are not quite working well together
         - you have a talented Technical Leader but they don't want to line manage.
         - you have immature developers who are technically gifted but need guidance on working within a team and taming their ego.
-Our team benefitted from an improvement in dedicated time from both Leads, continual
+Our team benefited from an improvement in dedicated time from both Leads, continual

 **An option**